Skip to main content

 A product must be assigned to a category before it can be created.
 Each product can only be assigned to a single category.

 How you structure your categories is an important decision for your storefront.
 You can create categories to group product characteristics, marketing concerns, or search concerns.
-Think of how your buyerss will navigate through your storefront and how categories can make finding products easy.
+Think of how your buyers will navigate through your storefront and how categories can make finding products easy.

 Product categoriesProduct categories